incoming webhooks

 subject Yes Text The subject of the email.

-Submit a campaign templated
+Submit a templated campaign

 Required fields